WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/7-external-sources.md

 ## Avoiding third-party content

-Avoid copying third-party content, unless you're sure that you your organization own the assets or the rights to use those assets.
+Avoid copying third-party content, unless you're sure that you or your organization own the assets, or the rights to use those assets.
+However, you can reference external third-party content by linking to it.
+For additional information about linking to other sites, see [External links]().

 Avoid copying content from these sources:
 - Third-party sources: Avoid copying from third-party sources which include but are not limited to documentation, websites, books, images, videos, papers, blogs, podcasts, and other works.
 - Reference sources: Avoid copying from dictionaries, encyclopedias, and Wikipedia.
 - Open source product documentation: Open source software (OSS) has different license options, which can range from no reuse without attribution, to complete freedom to use the material; each license is different and governs different aspects of a project.
 It's not safe to assume that you can reuse this content freely.
 When in doubt, don't use their content.